 Make it delicious.
 Healthy food can be tasty!
 Liking what you're eating helps you to stick with the plan.
 Ask your doctor if she can recommend a dietitian who will help you with cooking tips or advice on ordering when dining out.

-- Incorporate a variety -- and just the right amount -- of protein foods (lean meat, low-fat dairy products, and fish).
+Get enough protein.
+Include a variety of protein foods (lean meat, low-fat dairy products, beans, nuts, legumes, and fish).

 Limit fat.
 Avoid eating saturated fats (butter, full-fat dairy products, fatty cuts of meats) and trans fats (found in some packaged baked goods, microwave popcorn, and deep-fried foods).
 Favor monounsaturated fats (canola and olive oils and some nuts, for example), and follow your doctor's guidelines about how much fat is too much.

 Limit cholesterol.
 Keep in mind that cholesterol is usually found in the same animal foods as saturated fat.